AlessandroLatto/AR-events/README.md

-# AR-events
+# FAQ
-a collection of apple events ar easter eggs

-#FAQ

-#why ther is no wwdc21 ?
+## why there is no WWDC21 AR animation ?

-i didn't find any documentation on the wwdc21 ar easter egg, and the internet archive didn't archived any easter eggs (i saw on the markdown source)
+i didn't found any documentation on the WWDC21 AR easter egg, and the internet archive didn't archived any easter eggs (i saw on the markdown source)

-#why in some events there is some "ios12" files
+## why in some events there is  "ios12" files

-i don't know, i can only think it's for low end devices because they weight less and often have not an animation
+i don't know, i can only think it's for low end devices because they weight less and have not an animation or different color palettes.